mlouis96/DataViz/README.md

 # What I Hope to Learn
 Tools and techniques to better dissect and represent data

-# Portfolio
+# Data Visualizations
-Check out my work here
+Check out some of my recent work here: